 There are several advantages to establishing a Limited Liability Company.
 The major advantage, as you may well already know, is limited liability.

-You are considered a partner in Limited Partnerships or a proprietor with your business when you own limited liability partnerships or sole proprietorship.
+You are considered a partner in a limited liability partnership or a proprietor with your business structure when you own limited liability partnerships or sole proprietorships.

 That implies any financial problems in your company become personal debt for you personally.

-When you operate a limited liability partnership or company, your personal assets, such as your house and bank account, are not at risk.
+When you operate a limited liability partnership or company, your personal assets, such as your house and banking account, are not at risk.